The Gift and Curse of Natal Astrology

 There is nothing like a natal chart to describe one's personality.
-One calculated for the time, date and place of birth is a deeply rich and textured picture of psyche, soul, potential and problem areas.
-The great gift of having a personal birth chart done is the way in which the various drives, needs and desires are expressed so beautifully by the Sun, Moon, planets, zodiac signs, houses and aspects.
+One calculated for the time, date, and place of birth is a deeply rich and textured picture of psyche, soul, potential, and problem areas.
+The great gift of having your personal Astrology Birth Chart done is the way in which the various drives, needs, and desires are expressed so beautifully by the Sun, Moon, planets, zodiac signs, houses, and aspects.
 It's liberating to recognize individual characteristics as appropriate when they differ from family or cultural models.
 At its best, a natal chart is a passport to oneself and a source of individual freedom.

 Yet a birth chart analysis is, like any other system, a double-edged sword.
 While it provides self-understanding that can be liberating, it also may have the opposite effect of boxing us in a limiting set of beliefs about ourselves.
 The key to making the most of Astrology is in how you apply this uniquely perceptive tool.